elastisys/terms/terms-of-service.md

 For a complete and up-to-date description of the additional services, see the public documentation at [https://elastisys.io/compliantkubernetes/user-guide/additional-services/](https://elastisys.io/compliantkubernetes/user-guide/additional-services/)

-All instances of Additional services are replicated across three dedicated cluster nodes, with the exception of Standard Plan PostgreSQL that has two replicas.
+All instances of Additional services are replicated across three dedicated Nodes, with the exception of Standard Plan PostgreSQL that has two replicas.

 ## A3.2 Retention for logs and metrics